How Big Do Bloodhounds Get? Size & Growth Guide

 Veterinary Care Schedule for Bloodhounds

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Bloodhound.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings